 Have you ever tried bathing on the sand?
 This is definitely a “don’t miss this” thing.
 Located in Kagoshima Prefecture on the southern island of Kyūshū, the Yamakawa Sunamushi Onsen or Yamakawa Sand Baths (also known as Yamagawa Sunamushi Onsen or Fushimesunamushi Hot Spring), provides an interesting way to enjoy the benefits of the heat and minerals with a long hot soak.
 The onsen water bubbling beneath the coastline (thanks to nearby volcanoes) naturally heats the beach sand above, making way for a most unique bathing experience.

 Sing to your heart’s content even you’re in a foreign land!
 As we all know, Karaoke originated in Japan and is now popular around the world, especially in Asia. ” Kara” comes from Karappo which means empty and “Oke”, shortened from Okesutura meaning “orchestra”.
 So Karaoke means “empty orchestra”.
 Okay, that’s a trivia right there!
-Anyways, going to karaoke bars is not just about drinking hard liquors.
-Know that you can order sweet juices paired with Japanese finger food and yeah, have a good time with your favourite songs.
+Going to karaoke bars is not just about drinking hard liquors.
+Know that you can order sweet juices paired with finger food and yeah, have a good time with your favourite songs.
 Plus, lucky enough you’ll be meeting some Filipinos there.

 11. Wear a Yukata.

-It may be hard as well as expensive to get a chance to wear kimonos unless you’ve got a Japanese friend to lend you one.
+It may be hard as well as expensive to get a chance to wear kimonos unless you have a Japanese friend to lend you one.
 We have our Filipino interpreters who are living in Japan and are willing to lend us kimonos.
 Unfortunately, we don’t have enough time to visit their homes.
 Blessed enough, I was able to wear a Yukata at Ibusuki Sand Bath.
 I was very happy though.

 12. See the Sakura bloom.

 Believe it or not, to me that time, I was the most blessed person in the world to get the opportunity to travel to Japan for free during the Sakura season.
 I mean it’s my dream since I was a kid.
 When you’d mention Japan, immediately cherry blossoms pop out of my mind.
 But then, I was able to see the sakura bloom every day while in there?
 Wow, truly beautiful and magical.
-So if you have the chance to travel to Japan, you may consider scheduling it during Sakura season.
+So if you have the chance to travel to Japan, you may consider scheduling it during the Sakura season.

 When you go to new places, never ever forget a souvenir.
 And in my case, I was able to get all souvenirs for free – well aside from the frame I bought at the 99 store 🙂 Japanese people are known to be so generous and they are fond of giving presents.
 When we went to Kagoshima City Aquarium, our Japanese co-worker bought stuffed toys for us.
 Well, I bet those were expensive items!
 Plus, Japanese workers and Filipino interpreters gave us gifts on our last day.
 Of course, get a souvenir for yourself.
 The trip was so memorable for me since it was a dream come true.
 And for me, seeing the cherry blossoms reminds me always of Japan.
 So with that, I placed a fallen “sakura” (cherry blossom) petals on a frame.
-Though Japanese believed the fallen Sakura petals to be the reincarnated souls of fallen warriors and wouldn’t want to interfere with it, I guess I’m not fond of beliefs and I can’t help but let my loved ones see a glimpse of its real beauty.
+Though Japanese believed the fallen Sakura petals to be the reincarnated souls of fallen warriors and wouldn’t want to interfere with it, well, I’m not fond of superstitious beliefs and I can’t help but let my loved ones see a glimpse of its real beauty.